j2kenton/revamp/README.md

-# ReVamp - AI-Powered Web Development Framework
+# ReVamp - AI-Powered Web Development "Framework"

 > Supercharge your development workflow with AI agents and a production-ready Next.js starter 🚀